divvun/see-modes/LexC.seemode/Contents/Resources/Readme.txt

 Kenneth R. Beesley & Lauri Karttunen (2003): Finite State Morphology

-In addition to the language syntax, it has support for a couple of (not so) widely used conventions:
+In addition to the language syntax, it has support for a couple of conventions:

 - analysis tags will be correctly coloured if on the form +Tag, e.g. +Nom, +Sg, etc. as well as in the style <N><Pl><nom> (Apertium style)